citrus/spree_essentials/README.md

 ```

-Then create a config file for s3:
+Now create a config file for s3 in `config/s3.yml`

 ```yml
 # config/s3.yml